IowaDave/avr-dx/_posts/2024-04-26-where-to-learn-more.md

+---
+description: Provide links to other people's writing about Dx chips
+title: "Where to Learn More about the New AVRs"
+---

 # Where to Learn More about the New AVRs

 Start with the DxCore repository site at Github.
 Here, for example, is a clear-eyed and candid assessment --- good, bad and ugly --- of both the AVR64DD28 and the way this particular core library handles it: